benjisidi/haven/adventure-schedule.md

 - Mech racing: piloted edition
 - Cpt.
 Tanner's contact in Sylvana has gone dark.
 There's a _lot_ of pirate activity, so shipping has stopped for now.
 The players must make their way south by land and find out what's going on.
 [Hooks for Sci's hunter nemeses]
 - The woods to the south of Skara could be inhabited by [Elasmotherium](https://homebrewery.naturalcrit.com/share/B1r3D9J4NM).
 The players could be forced to travel south by land due to pirate activity.
+- The Inalin were a group of wood elves + drow whose primary objective was bringing balance to the pattern by any means necessary.
+Contrast the Honouriad whose primary purpose was defeating the Prime Evil

 ## Mainland details